bertigert/Deezer-Release-Radar/README.md

 - Allows you to blacklist artists using their ID
 - Allows you to open the releases in the desktop app
 - Highly configurable
-- Scans for new artists every day, songs on deezer get released at midnight UTC
+- Scans for new artists every day, songs on deezer get released at midnight UTC (idk tbh)
 - Allows you to play songs directly from within the radar, view the cover images in 1920x1920 resolution, supports ajax loading of releases
-- Note: When launching for the first time, all songs are considered new
+- Note: When launching for the first time, all songs are considered new.
+It uses localstorage for cache and config.

 ## Links
 [Greazyfork](https://greasyfork.org/en/scripts/510955-deezer-release-radar)\